Disestablishmentarianism: Presbyterian disestablishment

 Pressure to disestablish the Presbyterian Church of Scotland began in 1832, with dissidents like Thomas Chalmers arguing that a state church tended "to secularize religion, promote hypocrisy, perpetuate error, produce infidelity, [and] destroy the unity and purity of the Church".
 However, focus swiftly shifted to the question of lay patronage within the church, not its separation from the state; and it was only well after the dissident split that created the Free Church of Scotland, on the grounds that "they quitted a vitiated Establishment", that the Free Church joined William Ewart Gladstone in calling for the disestablishment of the Church of Scotland itself.

 The 20th century saw Presbyterian differences gradually diminished, and in 1929 the Free Church joined the Church of Scotland, to form the largest church in Scotland, in what can be considered a form of disestablishment.

 Literary echoes

 In Anthony Trollope's 1858 novel Doctor Thorne, the local parson is laughingly described as well-to-do: "He's got what will buy him bread and cheese when the Rads shut up the Church – unless, indeed, they shut up the Funds too".
 Disestablishment also features in Trollope's 1873 novel, Phineas Redux, in which a conservative leader adopts the policy, shocking his party, to outmanoeuvre the Liberals.
-Trollope undoubtedly had in mind (see chapter viii of Phineas Redux) Disraeli's manoeuvre of adopting male household suffrage as Conservative party policy, leading to the Second Reform Act of 1867.
+Trollope undoubtedly had in mind (see chapter viii of Phineas Redux) Disraeli's manoeuvre of adopting male household suffrage as Conservative party policy, leading to the Representation of the People Act 1867.

+G.K.
+Chesterton in 1915 published a famous satirical poem titled "Antichrist, Or the Reunion of Christendom: An Ode", aimed at Conservative Party politician F.E.
+Smith for his fierce opposition to the 1914 disestablishment bill.
+Smith, who was not known for his piety, claimed the bill "shocked the conscience of every Christian community in Europe."
+Chesterton wrote: